Mint-System/Odoo-Apps-Sale-Workflow/sale_renting_lot_available/tests/TEST_INSTRUCTIONS.rst

 - Open a placeholder slot
 - Click "Create Rental Order" for "Acme Corporation"
 - Set dates to tomorrow and day after tomorrow
-- Save and set qty to 2
+- Set qty to 2 and save
 - Ensure slots have been recreated
 - Try to set qty 6, you must get an error

+Check view:

 - Click on the smart button
 - Extend the end date
 - Open slot and click "View Rental Order"